leelee1988/ProceduralProject1/README.md

 In addition to the ability to record production, the software also needs the ability to add to the product line (the catalog of products that are able to be produced).<br />

 What is the project?<br />
-Who made it?
 I made this project indepently but with some help of a classmate.<br />
 I made this in the summer of 2019, for a Programming Methodology class where I was learning c++ for the first time.<br />
-This class was made in class but was also worked on at home becasue this was an assignment.<br />
+This project was made in class but was also worked on at home becasue this was an assignment.<br />
-Note for school project: this may be the only thing someone visiting your page reads.
-Try to mae a great impresison.
-Make someone want to hire you.
-This section will also be useful to you in the future to remind you about the project.

 ## Demonstration